FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 MLRsearch requires at least this amount of (effective) trials for a particular load to become part of MLRsearch outputs.

-It is possible (though maybe not prectical) for goal min duration sum to be smaller than goal final trial duration.
+It is possible (though not prectical) for goal min duration sum to be smaller than goal final trial duration.

 In practice, the sum of durations actually spent on trial measurement